Ashley Rosander, BS

 Aryana Pazargadi is an incoming first-year Master of Public Health student at UCSD, and a graduate from the University of California, Santa Barbara with a B.S. in Biopsychology (Neuroscience).
 Her research background includes time spent with Drosophilia species in a wet lab and time spent in the clinic researching verbal cognition patterns in infants with Dr. Rose Scott.
 She now enjoys investigating the clinical implications of circadian biology in human research trials.
 In her free time, Aryana is a frequent flyer and globe-trotter.
 She has a love for different languages and cultures, and has traveled to 22 different countries.

 Adena Zadourian, BS

-Adena Zadourian is currently a first-year medical student at Alabama College of Osteopathic Medicine (ACOM) in Dothan, AL. She is also a liaison for both the Internal Medicine Interest Group and the Surgery Interest Group at ACOM.
+Adena Zadourian is a second-year medical student at Alabama College of Osteopathic Medicine (ACOM) in Dothan, AL. She is also the President of the Surgical Interest Group at ACOM.
 Prior to starting medical school, Adena was the Lead Clinical Research Coordinator for Dr. Taub.
 She's worked very closely with Dr. Taub to initiate and execute several clinical trials including the AHA Statin Study, Amgen POTS Study, DHS Firefighter Study, and the NIH TRE Study.
 She plans to continue researching as a medical student and earn a physician-scientist position in her career.